 Sentenced Inmates (Huber and General Population)

-Pre-trial detainees
+Pre-trial Detainees

 State Probation Holds

-Holds for other jurisdictions
+Holds for Other Jurisdictions

 Returned on Writs

-The jail population increased significantly during the last decade, but declined slightly in 2011.
+The jail population increased significantly during the last decade, but has been declining since 2009.
 The average daily population is shown below.